 - Tip 3: Use tools that enable rules to be configured to correct the data and can allow manual corrections to be recorded so that they can be automatically applied during subsequent migration runs.

-For more information on how to approach your data migration project and the challenges that you may need to consider, please download a copy of our guide, Enabling a successful Data Migration Project.
+For more information on how to approach your data migration project and the challenges that you may need to consider, please download a copy of our free ebook, Data Migration Checklist.